-Working with Siri Commands on Your iPhone
+Working with Siri commands

 - Open an app with a simple command.
 For example, say “Open Netflix.”
 The Netflix app will open (if it’s installed, of course).

 - Convert measurements on the go.
 Ask something like “How many liters are in a gallon?” or “How many millimeters is 5.5 meters?”
 The inimitable Siri tells you in an instant.

 - Tell Siri which song or artist you’d like to listen to, and it’ll happen.
 Say “Play Purple Rain” or “I’d like to listen to Fleetwood Mac.”
 The song or artist will begin playing.
 You could also say “Stop playing music” to pause the song.